Pathways to Your Future — Graduate Music Education

 • Instructor: Dr. Eugenia Costa-Giomi

-• 8-week class: June 5–July 30, 2026
+• 8-week class: June 5–July 30

-• Online with mandatory synchronous (online) meetings on Wednesdays 9:10–10:45 a.m.
+• Online with mandatory synchronous (online) meetings on Wednesdays, 9:10–10:45 a.m.

 In this course you will become familiar with the focus and methodology of research on the effects of music participation on individual and collective behaviors, traits, perceptions, health and well-being indicators, and selected neurophysiological processes.
 We will discuss the interpretation, impact, applications and limitations of current and past research on the topic and its implications for the field of music.

-MUSIC 7754 — Midwest Summer String Teachers Seminar (2 credits)
+MUSIC 7754 (2 credits) — Midwest Summer String Teachers Seminar

-• One-week workshop: July 12–18, 2026
+• One-week in-person workshop: July 12–18

 Intended for professional educators, this workshop is designed to help participants develop pedagogical and performance skills for teaching strings in the classroom.
 Session topics include developing secondary string instrument performance skills, rehearsing beginning through advanced orchestras, conducting technique, curriculum and repertoire, instrument repair, assessment, creativity, and classroom management.
 Clinicians are expert string pedagogues from around the country.